The definitions and rules of interpretation contained in the Schedule 1 apply to these terms and conditions:

-6.9 We shall provide a facility for you to download and view all information relating to Gift Aid.
+6.9 We shall provide a facility for you to download and view all information relating to Supporters using the service.

-6.10 We will never sell or rent the personal information of Donors to any third parties.
+6.10 We will never sell or rent the personal information of Supporters to any third parties.

 6.11 Where we market the Service on your behalf, we undertake to:

 a) obtain all necessary permissions and rights to use the Content including in relation to all necessary intellectual property rights in the Content;

 b) follow any reasonable guidelines issued by you; and

 c) market the Service in accordance with all relevant laws, regulations, codes of practice and guidelines and to follow the CAP best practice code of conduct and the LCCP and ensure that no marketing of the Content is made to Supporters without prior consent of the Supporter.